- Expert advice

 - Position – Viewing angle is more of a concern.

 - Manufacturers – Only one manufacturer makes fireplaces with this new technology.

 How Do You Control an Electric Fireplace?

 Many ask “how do you turn on an electric fireplace?”
 There are a variety of ways to control your electric fireplace depending on the manufacturer and the specifics of your particular fireplace.
-Many electric fireplaces are controlled with a built-in panel of buttons directly on the front console of the fireplace.
-This is convenient as the controls are conveniently located and readily accessible, but do require physically being at arm’s reach in front of the fireplace.
-These tactile controls can be used when a remote is not available.
-Typically these buttons will allow you to control the speed and color of the flames and some have the ability to control the flame brightness levels.
+Many fireplaces are controlled with a built-in panel of buttons directly on the front console of the fireplace like this ClassicFlame Insert fireplace.
+This is convenient as the controls are readily accessible but require you to walk to the actual fireplace to operate.

 Are Electric Fireplaces Efficient and What is Zone Heating?